rmscode/binary-garden/docs/hardware/dell-emc/powervault-me4-draft.md

 !!! info

     The ME4 series storage system has four different manuals that sometimes cross reference each other (e.g. - The owner's manual or deployment guide may call for you to reference the adminitrator's or CLI guide to complete a particular task).
-The objective of this document is to avoid the timesink & confusion that may bring during initial deployment by consolidating all relevant information into a single source of truth.
+The objective of this document is to avoid the timesink & confusion that may create during initial deployment by consolidating all relevant information into a single source of truth.

     - [PowerVault ME4 Owner's Manual](https://www.dell.com/support/manuals/en-us/powervault-me4012/me4_series_om_pub/)
     - [PowerVault ME4 Deployment Guide](https://www.dell.com/support/manuals/en-us/powervault-me4012/me4_series_dg_pub)